CSR and Employee Engagement: CSR Impact on Employees’ Loyalty

 For any team building or professional development program we deliver, we can end with a surprise CSR component.
 It’s the best of both worlds when team building is combined with charity.

-For example, we’ll take off the tablecloths, and lo and behold, there are all these school supplies.
+For example, at the end of one of a professional development program, we’ll reveal piles of school supplies.
 What are these school supplies for?
 Because we’re going to be putting them into backpacks and donating them.
+This is a great way to bring the benefits of CSR to any company gathering.

 How about our Golf Build Food Donation program?
 In two hours, your group gets to build a mini-golf course using canned and boxed goods, play a round of golf with medals to the winners, and then donate all the canned and boxed goods to a local food bank – it doesn’t get any better than that!

-BEST CSR activities increase employee loyalty and engagement by enhancing your culture and creating an emotional as well as practical impact.
+BEST CSR activities increase employee loyalty and engagement by enhancing your culture and creating an emotional – as well as practical – impact.
+Contact Best Corporate Events to plan your company CSR event.

 Contact Us